 Throughout his career Ricardo has received awards in more than twenty national and international competitions, including the Concurso Permanente Juventudes Musicales of Spain, the Certamen Nacional de Interpretación Intercentros Melómano of Spain, the INTERMUSICA International Competition (Austria), Die Hannoversche Börse der Musiktalente (Germany), the Recontre International des Cuivres de l’IMEP (Belgium), the Concorso Internationale Citta di Chieri (Italy), and the International Virtuoso Competition (USA).

-He has collaborated with many professional orchestras which include the Esemble Intercontemporain of Paris, Hannover Opera, National Orchestra of Spain, Radiotelevision Orchestra of Spain, Orchestra of Valencia, Bilbao Symphony Orchestra, Malaga Philharmonic Orchestra, Orchestra of Extremadura, Juilliard Orchestra, Lucerne Festival Academy Orchestra, the Lucerne Festival Alumni, Malaysian Philharmonic Orchestra and the Danish National Symphony Orchestra, among others.
-With these orchestras he has played under the baton of conductors such as Pierre Boulez, Simon Rattle, Alan Gilbert, Heinz Holliger, Matthias Pintscher, David Robertson, Peter Eötvös, Edward Gardner, Joel Sachs o Pablo Heras Casado.
+He has collaborated with many professional orchestras which include the Esemble Intercontemporain of Paris, Hannover Opera, National Orchestra of Spain, Radiotelevision Orchestra of Spain, Porto Casa da Musica Symphony Orchestra, Netherlands Radio, Orchestra of Valencia, Bilbao Symphony Orchestra, Malaga Philharmonic Orchestra, Orchestra of Extremadura, Juilliard Orchestra, Lucerne Festival Academy Orchestra, Lucerne Festival Alumni, Malaysian Philharmonic Orchestra and the Danish National Symphony Orchestra, among others.
+With these orchestras he has played under the baton of conductors such as Pierre Boulez, Simon Rattle, Riccardo Chailly, Fabio Luisi, Alan Gilbert, Heinz Holliger, Matthias Pintscher, David Robertson, Esa-Pekka Salonen, Peter Eötvös, among others.

-In the field of pedagogy, he has been invited to give courses, masterclasses, and talks in Europe, North America, South America and Asia, including the National University of Singapore’s Yong Siew Toh Conservatory of Music (Singapore), University of Antioquia (Colombia), Escola Profissional de Musica of Espinho (Portugal), Conservatorio Superior de Música of Alicante (Spain), Conservatorio Superior de Música of Málaga (Spain), Conservatorio Superior de Música of Palma de Mallorca (Spain), Conservatorio Profesional “Victoria de los Ángeles” of Madrid (Spain), Conservatorio de Música of Valladolid (Spain), and the Conservatorio Profesional de Música “Ángel Barrios” of Granada (Spain), among many others.
+In the field of pedagogy, he has been invited to give courses, masterclasses, and talks in Europe, North America, South America and Asia, including the National University of Singapore’s Yong Siew Toh Conservatory of Music (Singapore), Royal Conservatory of The Hague (Netherlands), Poznan Music Academy (Poland), New Mexico State University (EEUU), University of Antioquia (Colombia), Escola Profissional de Musica of Espinho (Portugal), Escola Superior de Musica do Porto (ESMAE), Conservatorio Superior de Música of Alicante (Spain), Conservatorio Superior de Música of Málaga (Spain), Conservatorio Superior de Música of Palma de Mallorca (Spain), Conservatorio Superior de Música of Granada (Spain), Conservatorio Superior de Música of Jaen (Spain), Conservatorio Superior de Música of Tenerife (Spain), among many others.

-Since the summer of 2015, he is the Director of the Numskull Brass Festival Caudete.
+Since the summer of 2015, he is the Director of the Numskull Brass Festival Caudete and the digital platform Orchestral Play Along.
 Ricardo currently splits his time between working as a trombone soloist, composing and giving talks about stage fear.
-He is a founding member of the group Numskull Duo and since 2015, artist of the brand Antoine Courtois.
+Since 2015, he is artist of the brand Antoine Courtois.

 “Besides his natural gifts, he has a high technical level and develops a sensitivity in all the different repertoires that he addresses.